Microsoft Teams guest access – sick of switching between accounts?

 There is no doubt that Microsoft Teams is one of the market-leading tools, with a whole host of functionality.
 Productivity is at an all-time high.
 Enterprises adopting Microsoft Teams are left wondering how they ever survived before.

-BUT… there is one feature that the Microsoft community is really crying out for.
+BUT… this is a feature everyone is really crying out for.

 As a partner, consultant or customer of a business that uses Microsoft Teams, you can be added as a guest to let you access files, chats and information from the external company.
 Keeping connected to external businesses is crucial to communication and collaboration.

 Guest access is great and is absolutely required.
 If you’re new to guest access within Microsoft Teams, it’s easy to enable.
 But, I think the experience needs some work.
 Let’s walk through the current external messaging process.

 - Notification received on Microsoft Teams for a one to one chat, group message or channel activity